mrecos/mlops-r-gha/Setup-DSVM.md

 ```

 12. Launch R and install the `azuremlsdk` package from GitHub as described in the [`azuremlsdk` repository](https://github.com/Azure/azureml-sdk-for-r).
 Don't forget the `azuremlsdk::install_azureml()` step.
+    - see this [SO post](https://stackoverflow.com/questions/32540919/library-is-not-writable/36696488#comment95292973_36696488) about changing permissions to install R pacakges in the default directory.

 13. Trigger the "Train and Deploy Model" GitHub Action in your repository.
 You can do this by touching a file in the `model` folder, or by browsing the Actions tab and using the "Re-Run Jobs" feature.